2025 ACC Men's Under-19 Premier Cup

-The 2025 ACC Men's Under-19 Premier Cup will be the fourth edition of the ACC Men's Under-19 Premier Cup, which will be the qualifying event for the 2025 ACC Under-19 Asia Cup.
-It is scheduled to be hosted by United Arab Emirates from 21 November to 1 December 2025.
+The 2025 ACC Men's Under-19 Premier Cup was the second edition of the ACC Men's Under-19 Premier Cup, organized by the Asian Cricket Council (ACC).
+Serving as the final qualifying event for the 2025 ACC Under-19 Asia Cup, the tournament provided a crucial pathway for associate nations to compete at the highest level of youth cricket in the region.
+It was hosted by the United Arab Emirates from 21 November to 1 December 2025.